Ray4898/Ray4898.github.io/essays/UI.md

 I have been impressed by some websites design and user interface.
 These website user interface make the webpage attractive and beautiful.
 Whenever I view these amazing webpages, I wonder how people make them.
 I have been dreaming I will make some attractive webpages one day in the future.
-## Why is UI the soul of a webpage?
+## Why is UI the life of a webpage?

 Last week, we finally moved in to one of my favorite topics, which is the webpage design.
 However, I really didn’t like the page I just made with the HTML and CSS.
 I felt the webpages I made last week was boring, and they are very different from the webpages I viewed in the internet before.
 This week, after I started looking at the UI design, I finally understand why my webpages I made last week were so bad.
 I think UI is the life of a webpage.
 A good UI can make the webpage more interesting.
 A good UI can interact with people.
 A good UI also can make people understand more about the webpage.
 A webpage without a UI is like a person without wearing any clothes.